JamesAGarcia/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/resolving-conflicts.md

 Liferay DXP's Publications tool provides a high level of process transparency that you can use to understand and resolve conflicts and other errors when they occur.

-Generally, there are three types of conflicts you can encounter when making, publishing, or reverting changes: *Modification* conflicts, *Constraint* conflicts, and *Missing Parent* conflicts.
+Generally, there are three types of conflicts you can encounter when making, publishing, or reverting changes: *Modification*, *Constraint*, and *Missing Parent*.

 While Liferay DXP can automatically resolve some conflicts, others require manual intervention.